aviate15/sardines-pipeline/report/technical_report.md

 ### 8.3 Aligner Fallback Chain

 If Qwen3-ForcedAligner fails to load (import error, VRAM shortage, or corrupt weights), the pipeline automatically falls back to `CTCFallbackAligner`, which wraps `wav2vec2-large-xlsr-53-arabic` via the `ctc-forced-aligner` library.
 Both aligners expose the same `.align(audio, text, language)` interface, so `get_alignment_score()` is unaware of which backend is running.
-If both fail, a hard `RuntimeError` is raised immediately with actionable error messages — the pipeline does not proceed silently with a dead acoustic signal.
+If both fail, a hard `RuntimeError` is raised immediately with actionable error messages, the pipeline does not proceed silently with a dead acoustic signal.

 ### 8.4 Empty Aligner Results